-- Bone Sequestra (or dead tooth fragments) – some patients have small, sharp tooth fragments that were unable to be completely removed during surgery.
+- Bone sequestra (or dead tooth fragments) – some patients have small, sharp tooth fragments that were unable to be completely removed during surgery.
 These will slowly work themselves through the gums as part of the natural healing process.
 This can be a little painful.
-If you notice any sharp fragments pocking through the surgery site, call our practice.
+If you notice any sharp fragments poking through the surgery site, call our practice.

-- Dry Socket – if your pain increases, or is throbbing or shooting up towards the ear instead of decreasing, it could be a sign of dry socket.
+- Dry Socket – if your pain increases, is throbbing or is shooting up toward the ear instead of decreasing, it could be a sign of dry socket.
 Dry socket occurs when the blood clot becomes irritated before healing is complete.
-It is not an infection, but does require a visit to our office.
+It is not an infection but does require a visit to our office.
 Contact us as soon as possible if you believe you have this problem.

 - Lightheadedness – If you were fasting prior to your surgery, your blood sugar levels may be low.
 Until your body can catch up and process some sugars, remember to stand up slowly when getting up.
 Eat something soft and sugary, stay in a relaxed position, and reduce the elevation of your head.
 The lightheadedness should pass soon.

-- Numbness – An extended feeling of numbness around the mouth is normal and may last for 10-12 hours following your surgery.
+- Numbness – An extended feeling of numbness around the mouth is normal and may last for 10 to 12 hours following your surgery.

-- Difficulty opening and closing your mouth – Occasionally, your chewing muscles and jaw joints will remain sore for 3-5 days following surgery.
+- Difficulty opening and closing your mouth – Occasionally, your chewing muscles and jaw joints will remain sore for three to five days following surgery.
 It should eventually subside.
 If it does not, contact our office.

-If you have further questions about aftercare for tooth extractions, please contact our office.
+If you have further questions about aftercare for tooth extractions in Hialeah and Hallandale Beach, Florida, please contact our office.